01F0/flashforge-finder-api/README.rst

 =======================
 1. Make sure you have Flask installed:

+  pip install flask

+and

-  pip install Flask
+  pip install flask-cors

 2. Run it like this (make sure you're in the /api folder)

-  FLASK_APP=webapi.py flask run
+  env FLASK_APP=webapi.py flask run --without-threads

 Alternatively, use this to make it visible outside localhost.
 More info here: https://github.com/01F0/flashforge-finder-api/issues/1

-  FLASK_APP=webapi.py flask run --host=0.0.0.0 --port=5000
+  env FLASK_APP=webapi.py flask run --host=0.0.0.0 --port=5000 --without-threads

 The environment assignment may differ depending on which shell you're running.